digital SLR guide

 Maxxing Out the Buffer

-While this may sound a lot like something that you do to your car to make it shine, in reality buffer is the number of continuous shots a digital SLR camera can store before it slows down.
+While this may sound like something that you do to your car to make it shine, it's not.

 Here's the rationale: every time you take a photo with your digital SLR, it has to do some processing - it can't just instantly store the photo on the memory card.